zijsoft/zij-indeed-jobs/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Add widget from the appearance->widget to your favorite location where you want to show indeed jobs into your theme

+= Minimum Requirements =

+* WordPress 3.5 or greater
+* PHP version 5.2.4 or greater

+== Changelog ==
+= 1.1 =
+New style for jobs listing
+Indeed logo added at the bottom right of the job box
+= 1.0 =
+* Just release.

+== Frequently Asked Questions ==

+= Can I use my indeed account api key =
+Yes, you can use your indeed account api key the default key is just for checking.